cmaloney/dcos-docs/_pages/1-7/usage/services/marathon/external-volumes.md

 ## Specifying an External Volume

-To use external volumes with DC/OS, you must enable them during installation.
+To use external volumes with DC/OS, you must enable them during [CLI](/administration/installing/custom/cli/) or [Advanced](/administration/installing/custom/advanced/) installation.

-Install DC/OS using the [CLI](/administration/installing/custom/cli/) or [Advanced](/administration/installing/custom/advanced/) installation method with these special configuration settings:

-1. Specify the `rexray_config_method` parameter in your `genconf/config.yaml` file.

-        rexray_config_method: file
-        rexray_config_filename: path/to/rexray.yaml

-**Note:** The path you give for `rexray_config_filename` must be relative to your `genconf` directory.

-1. Create a `genconf/rexray.yaml` file with your REX-Ray configuration specified.
-The following `rexray.yaml` file is configured for Amazon's EBS.
-Consult the [REX-Ray documentation](http://rexray.readthedocs.io/en/stable/user-guide/config/) for more information.

-        rexray:
-          loglevel: info
-          storageDrivers:
-            - ec2
-          volume:
-            unmount:
-              ignoreusedcount: true

 ## Scaling your App